 The need for this benefit has grown more acute with the emergence of COVID-19, which the Centers for Disease Control and Prevention says accounted for 11 percent of U.S. deaths in 2020.
 While the coronavirus struck hardest at adults beyond parenting age, an estimated 43,000 U.S. children lost parents to the pandemic in its first year, more than a quarter of them younger than 10, according to research published online by the journal JAMA Pediatrics.

-Yes.
-Children may qualify for survivor benefits on the earnings record of a deceased parent if they are unmarried and:
+Children may qualify for Social Security survivors benefits if they are unmarried and:

 - under 18;

 - 18, or in some cases 19, and still attending high school full time;

 - or disabled, and the disability occurred before the child turned 22.

 In some circumstances, stepchildren, grandchildren and step-grandchildren may also qualify for survivors benefits.
 The payment amount is 75 percent of the late parent’s (or grandparent’s) primary insurance amount, which is the full benefit the deceased was entitled to based on his or her earnings history.

 A surviving parent or other person applying for benefits on behalf of a bereaved child will need to provide proof of the child's relationship to the deceased, such as a birth certificate or adoption record, and answer questions about their living circumstances.
 You'll find details about the information and documentation required on the Social Security Administration's Form SSA-4.